steven-beard/rearc-quest/README.md

 ### Purpose of the Document

 This document aims to provide a comprehensive guide to the cloud architecture implemented for the Quest application.
-It details the components, security measures, deployment processes, and operational procedures.
+It details the components and security measures.

 ### Intended Audience